If you are planning a decorating job this year, which type of paint should you choose?

 It is best to consult your local professional decorator who can help and advise you on the best paints to select for the work you want him or her to carry out.

-Please don’t go to your local discount shop and pay 99p for a tin of white gloss and expect your painter to use it as it is more than his reputation is worth to use cheap paint, which WILL result in a poor quality job with a short lifespan.
+Please don’t go to your local discount shop and pay 99p for a tin of white gloss and expect your painter to use it.
+It’s more than their reputation is worth to use cheap paint, which will result in a poor quality job with a short lifespan.